1. ” Technology, like art, is a soaring exercise of the human imagination. ” — Daniel Bell

 Our ability to harness technology has changed the way we have lived since the existence of our earliest ancestors; and has only developed via increased experience in the ‘know-how’.
 In earlier times, communities based their technology on immediate survival needs.
 Stone cutting tools such as cleavers were vital, campfires necessary and shelters created for warmth and to keep out predators.

 Our science, in the increased experience of the ‘know-how’ has allowed us to drastically progress as civilisation in the years since, with greater focus placed upon decreasing the intensity of manual labour and acquiring more luxurious comforts.
 Feeling a little hot?
 Turn on the air- conditioner.
 Feeling hungry?
 Just head down to your local McDonalds.
 Feeling a little lost in life?
-Just make you sure you keep working and pay your taxes.
+Just make sure you keep working and pay your taxes.

 Armed with high-tech gadgets, we set about to create larger and brighter cities where each of us trade on an abstract item called ‘money’.
-Whilst it is a means of providing shelter and protecting us from large predators, technology has changed how we worked.
+Whilst it is a means of providing shelter and protecting us from large predators, technology has changed how we work.
 Instead of hunting to ensure survival, we now work 60-70 hours per week to facilitate our wants.
 Food, shelter and warmth are readily available to us, but the latest Ferrari – oh that takes a lot more work.
 In essence, technology has arranged a life in which our wants are increasingly replacing our needs.

 As with the case of travelling, it is probably much easier to sit in the comfort of my lounge room with the latest episode of David Attenborough’s ‘Meerkats’ on the screen rather than deal with the lost luggage, screaming babies and the unfamiliarity of a different language.
 Technology has provided the means where our ‘experience’ of life can be arranged with such easy convenience, but is this at the cost of ‘true’ experience which allows for understanding of the rich cultures around us?